 - Data Encryption Standard is a block cipher, which means that any cryptographic key and its related algorithm are applied to a data block.
 This block of data is generally of 64-bit blocks.
 However, DES does not follow a bit-by-bit concept.
 Hence, it will not pick one bit and then process it.
-It computes or processes a complete block of 64 bit of data.
+Instead, it computes or processes a complete block of 64 bits of data.

 - Each block of 64-bit data is enciphered using the secret key, which turns into a 64-bit ciphertext.

 - This 64-bit ciphertext is generated by using different means of permutation and substitution methods.